 • Seizures respond better to magnesium sulfate intravenously.

-Wernicke encephalopathy should be treated with intravenous rather than oral or intramuscular administration of thiamine as soon as possible (48).
+Wernicke encephalopathy responds best to intravenous thiamine (54).
 Although no randomized trials are available, different regimens have been used: 500 mg intravenous over 30 minutes 2 to 3 times a day for 2 to 3 days or up to 6 days if no response is seen initially.
 If this regimen is effective, 250 mg intravenous or intramuscular is given daily for 5 days or until clinical improvement ceases.

-Treatment of nausea depends on the severity.
-Moderate to severe symptoms respond to pyridoxine-doxylamine, promethazine, metoclopramide, and ondansetron (80).
+Moderate to severe nausea respond to pyridoxine-doxylamine, promethazine, metoclopramide, and ondansetron (86).

 The definitive treatment of aneurysmal subarachnoid hemorrhage is urgent coiling or clipping of the aneurysm.
 Until the aneurysm is secured, the target systolic blood pressure is less than 160 mmHg, to prevent rebleeding while maintaining cerebral perfusion.
 During anesthesia, it is important to avoid hypotension.